Dynatrace/demo-opentelemetry-patterns/docs/start-demo.md

 The `otlphttp` exporter sends data to an endpoint in OpenTelemetry Protocol (OTLP) format via HTTPS.
 Dynatrace natively understands the OTLP format.

-Notice that two environment variables are referenced: `DT_ENDPOINT_SYSLOG` and `DT_API_TOKEN_SYSLOG` you may recall these from the form you completed when the codespace started.
+Notice that two environment variables are referenced: `DT_ENDPOINT` and `DT_API_TOKEN` you may recall these from the form you completed when the codespace started.

 These environment variables are already set for you, so you don't need to do anything else.